JuliaLang/www.julialang.org/contribute/creating_package.md

 The package called "" can now be created using the template `t` by running the following line in Julia REPL:
 ```
-t("Tidlywinks")
+t("Tiddlywinks")
 ```

 Last line in the REPL shows where the new package has been created:
 `Info: New package is at *package_repo*`.
 As the folder has not been specified, the package has been created at `~/.julia/dev` on Linux, and at `%USERNAME%/.julia/dev` on Windows.
 If this is not the repository you want to be working from, move the files to the original repo which you have created.
-Now in `Tidlywinks.jl` you should have
+Now in `Tiddlywinks.jl` you should have

 - LICENSE (the MIT license which we have chosen),
 - Manifest.toml (includes information on dependencies, very useful for reproducibility, see [mode details](http://pkgdocs.julialang.org/v1/toml-files/) about Project and Manifest files),
 - Project.toml (contains high level information about the project),
 - README.md,
-- `src` folder with the file `Tidlywinks.jl` in it (here we will write the code for the package),
+- `src` folder with the file `Tiddlywinks.jl` in it (here we will write the code for the package),
 - `test` folder with the file `runtests.jl` in it (here we will be placing tests).
 - `.travis.yml` (will create a badge with Travis for [continuous integration](#continuous-integration))

 ## Writing code
 Everything is ready for you to write code.
-Folder `/src` already contains a file with the same name as the name of the package (`Tidlywinks.jl`).
+Folder `/src` already contains a file with the same name as the name of the package (`Tiddlywinks.jl`).
 You may not want to write all of the code in this file directly.
 Instead, you can create various pieces in external files within the `/src` directory, and then assemble them in the main file with the `include` command.
 Here are the steps to follow:

 - create a file called `functions.jl` and in this file define a function
 ```
 function tiddly_greet()
-    println("Tidlywinks")
+    println("Tiddlywinks")
 end
 ```
-- include the file with functions into the main file `Tidlywinks.jl` using the command `include("functions.jl")`
+- include the file with functions into the main file `Tiddlywinks.jl` using the command `include("functions.jl")`
 - export the function to be available to users with `export tiddly_greet`

 ## Writing tests
 Tests are necessary to make sure that the code is working correctly.
 There is never enough testing.
 The `/test` folder already has a starter.
 We edit it to call the newly implemented function:
 ```
-using Tidlywinks
+using Tiddlywinks
 using Test

-@testset "Tidlywinks.jl" begin
+@testset "Tiddlywinks.jl" begin
-    @test Tidlywinks.tiddly_greet() == "Tidlywinks is working"
+    @test Tiddlywinks.tiddly_greet() == "Tiddlywinks is working"
-    @test Tidlywinks.tiddly_greet() != "hello world"
+    @test Tiddlywinks.tiddly_greet() != "hello world"
 end
 ```